DoctorTag/bioModule_NRF52_BLE/README.md

 # bioModule_NRF52_BLE
-Feel everything,health monitoring is our first step!
+Feel everything,and health monitoring is our first step!